Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_ef_curiosity_v2/getting_started_middleware/docs/readme.md

  - [MPLAB X IDE v5.35](https://www.microchip.com/mplab/mplab-x-ide)
  - [MPLAB XC32 Compiler v2.40](https://www.microchip.com/mplab/compilers)
  - [MPLAB X IPE v5.35](https://www.microchip.com/mplab/mplab-integrated-programming-environment)
  - Any Serial Terminal application like Tera Term terminal application.
  <span style="color:blue"> *Because Microchip regularly update tools, occasionally issue(s) could be discovered while using the newer versions of the tools.
-If the project doesn’t seem to work and version incompatibility is suspected, It is recommend to double-check and use the same versions that the project was tested with.* </span>
+If the project doesn’t seem to work and version incompatibility is suspected, It is recommended to double-check and use the same versions that the project was tested with.* </span>

 ## Setup:
 - Connect the Curiosity PIC32MZ EF 2.0 Development Board to the Host PC as a USB Device